 commands issued by all users.
 Write access to the files is

-limited to root
+limited to root,

-and read access is limited to root
+and read access is limited to root and members of the

-wheel
+wheel group.

-To also prevent members of wheel
+To also prevent members of wheel from reading the files,

 change the mode of the /var/account

-directory to allow access only by root
+directory to allow access only by root.

 Once enabled, accounting will begin to track information